fsfe/forms/README.md

  * **confirmation-template**: name of a template defined in templates config that will be used as confirmation email.
 For confirmation emails already provided 2 variables: "confirmation_url" and "content".
 Content is the rendered email that will be sent after confirmation
  * **confirmation-subject**: custom subject for confirmation email.
 Could contain variables

-## Contribute
-We'd love to get feedback on these practices, ideally in the form of pull requests which we can discuss around.
-To be able to contribute in this way, you need an account on `git.fsfe.org`, which you can get by following our instrictions for [volunteer accounts](https://wiki.fsfe.org/KnowHow/FSFELife/VolunteerAccountCreation).

-Once you've registered, your account needs to be activated.
-Just shoot a mail to <contact@fsfe.org> saying you've registered and would like to be activated.
-As soon as your account is activated, you can set a username and proceed to login to `git.fsfe.org`.

-We also accept and appreciate feedback by creating issues in the project (requires the same account creation), or by sending e-mail to, again,
-<contact@fsfe.org>.

 ## License
 This software is copyright 2018 by the Free Software Foundation Europe e.V. and licensed under the GPLv3 license.
 For details see the "LICENSE" file in